🏠> About The Good Money Guide

 - Fixed fee - a company pays us a fixed fee for being featured in the comparison tables

-The types of agreements are called performance based marketing.
-It is one of the most efficient forms of advertising, as companies only pay us on results.
+These types of agreements are called performance-based marketing.
+It is one of the most efficient forms of advertising, as companies only pay us for results.
 It means that providers can reduce their marketing spend and therefore the fees they charge customers.

 The fees and commissions you pay your financial service provider are not affected by what a firm pays us for promoting them in the comparison tables.